nju-cn-course/nju-network-labs/lab-2/ltv.md

 ## Coding

 Your task is to implement the logic in the above flowchart, using the Switchyard framework.
-You can start with copying the content of `lab_2/myswitch.py` to `lab_2/myswitch_traffic.py`, which is the only file you'll need to modify.
+You can start with copying the content of `myswitch.py` to `myswitch_traffic.py`, which is the only file you'll need to modify.

 ## Testing

-Test your switch with the test file `switchtests_traffic.srpy` we provide.
+Test your switch with the test file `testcases/switchtests_traffic.srpy` we provide.

 ✅ In the report, show the test result of your switch.
 \(Optional\) If you have written the test files yourself, show how you test the least traffic volume algorithm.